MaintenanceLTU/iot-mqtt-node-red-lab/README.md

 ## Step 4: Deploy
-Deploy and open dashboard URL https://ltuXX.16qp5wjqoncr.eu-de.codeengine.appdomain.cloud/dashboard/ (replace XX with your appnumber).
+Deploy and open dashboard URL https://ltuXX.16qp5wjqoncr.eu-de.codeengine.appdomain.cloud/dashboard/.
+- Replace XX with your appnumber
+- Use the subdomain specified in the dahsboard page configureation, default is dashboard

 ### Test